 CQUNIVERSITY CAIRNS IMPACT PLAN

-CQUniversity was welcomed to Cairns in 2012 when it opened a modest study centre to better service the 500-plus distance education students who were enrolled with the University in the Cairns region at the time.
+CQUniversity was welcomed to Cairns in 2012 when it opened a modest study centre to better service the 500-plus online study students who were enrolled with the University in the Cairns region at the time.
 The ensuing growth in student enrolments and community impact was phenomenal and soon after, CQUniversity moved into a much larger and more prominent CBD location at Cairns Square, where it remains based today.

 The Cairns region has been a major point of investment for CQUniversity over the years, and has been tremendously successful in growing student numbers, campus size, and community impact from its ambitious education and social agendas.
 Up until now, CQUniversity has driven this growth and community impact from its own financial resources.
 CQUniversity has reached saturation point at its current campus much sooner than forecast, and now needs to establish itself in a larger, permanent CBD campus location.
 The new campus will cater for the next stages of the University’s growth in the region and allow for continued community impact.
 To do this CQUniversity requires co-investment from the Government.